Morgan Stanley hired for sale of medical patch maker LTS

 One potential complication is that Novartis is not only a co-owner but also the biggest client of LTS.
 "This makes the negotiations difficult," said one person with knowledge of the planned sale.

-The other co-owners are German billionaire Dietmar Hopp, who co-founded software giant SAP, and German holding company BWK.
+The other co-owners are German billionaire Dietmar Hopp, who co-founded software giant SAP (SAPG.DE), and German holding company BWK.

 LTS, which has about 1,000 staff and holds more than 5,000 patents underpinning its technology, developed the world's first nicotine patch to help people to quit smoking, its website says.
 It also makes patches for patients with Parkinson's disease and restless leg syndrome, as well as thin films that melt rapidly in the mouth and are used in fresh-breath strips and other products.